Create Your First Agent

 • In the last action of the loop Chunks: Add KnowledgeBaseChunk to ChunkCollection keep the Human readable ID field empty.

-• Near the end of the microflow, edit the action Connection: Get to change the collection name from example to HistoricalTickets
+• Near the end of the microflow, edit the DeployedKnowledgeBase retrieve action to change the XPath constraint for name from example to HistoricalTickets.

 7. Finally, create a microflow ACT_CreateDemoData_IngestIntoKnowledgeBase that first calls the Tickets_CreateDataset microflow, followed by the ACT_TicketList_LoadAllIntoKnowledgeBase microflow.
 Add this ACT_CreateDemoData_IngestIntoKnowledgeBase new microflow to your navigation or homepage and ensure that it is accessible to admins (add the admin role under Allowed Roles in the microflow properties).